The Longplayer Trust

 The Longplayer Trust was established at the end of 2000 to take responsibility for Longplayer’s upkeep for at least its first 1,000 year cycle.
 This involves researching and implementing the means to keep Longplayer playing, in ensuring its sustainability, and making it available to as larger number of people as possible.
 The trust also looks after the listening post at Trinity Buoy Wharf, London.

-The trustees are: James Bulley, artist, curator, composer; John Burton, Project Manager for Urban Space Management; Meroe Candy, Film and Drama Development Manager, Wellcome Trust; Gareth Evans (Chair of the Board); artist, musician and Longplayer composer Jem Finer; Lecturer of Drama, Theatre and Performance at Queen Mary University Ella Finer; John Keiffer, arts policy advisor; dircetor of LADA, CJ Mitchell; arts producer and co director of Artangel Michael Morris; Christian Payne, Social Technologist: urban developer Eric Reynolds; Anne Robbins; Gavin Starks, CEO of the Open Data Institute; Jane Wentworth, Founding director of Jane Wentworth PR.
+The trustees are: James Bulley, artist, curator, composer; John Burton, Project Manager for Urban Space Management; Meroë Candy, Film and Drama Development Manager, Wellcome Trust; Gareth Evans (Chair of the Board); artist, musician and Longplayer composer Jem Finer; Lecturer of Drama, Theatre and Performance at Queen Mary University Ella Finer; John Keiffer, arts policy advisor; Natalie Kanchelli; director of LADA, CJ Mitchell; arts producer and co director of Artangel Michael Morris; Christian Payne, Social Technologist; urban developer Eric Reynolds; Anne Robbins; Gavin Starks, CEO of the Open Data Institute; Jane Wentworth, Founding director of Jane Wentworth Associates.